 With two little pieces of tape, temporarily secure this "key drawing" onto your work table.
-If there is already a stencil on the screen, you can use the handle trick (see below) to more easily place it.
-If there's no stencil yet, start the bottom of the image about 4" away from the frame, to leave room for your squeegee to rest.
-If the image takes up no more than half your screen, you can leave the other half open, ready for your next stencil.
+When there is already a stencil on the screen, you can use the handle trick (see below) to more easily place it.
+If this is the first stencil, start the bottom of the image about 4" away from the frame, to leave room for your squeegee to rest.
+If the image takes up no more than half your screen, you can leave the other half open, ready for a future stencil.

 Now, set your three points.
-Take some 1"-long pieces of heavy weight tape, something thicker than masking tape, because you have to build it up to the thickness of the printing paper, which with water-based inks needs to be thick.
-(You can instead use little 1-inch strips of your printing paper, glued to the table with a thin bit of white glue and carefully scotch-taped down as well.)
-In either case, you will place the guides against the two sides of the lower right corner, plus a third piece just below the lower left corner.
+At class, we use 1⁄2"-wide artist's tape that I often call registration tape, because three layers of it equals the thickness of the printing paper, which is what you need your registration guides to be.
+(Masking tape is thinner.)
+Place the guides against the two edges of the lower right corner, plus a third guide just below the lower left corner.
 The guides should be exactly, precisely along the edge of the paper.